Data Analysis and Building Reports > Plugins > Connecting Plugin to Dashboard

 mb := MetabaseClass.Active;

-// Get object for working with plugin container
+// Get object for working with plugins container

 cont := mb.SpecialObject(MetabaseSpecialObject.SharedParams).Edit As ISharedPluginsContainer;